How Supporting Links Benefit Your Link Building

 That wouldn’t make much sense.
 You’re talking about tiered link building vs twitter followers.

 This makes more sense because it matches an article about tiered link building to an article about themed link building.

 Supporting a new article by using a relevant niche article makes sense not only to users, but also to Google as well.

 The next thing to look for is the traffic a web page has and its metrics.
-You can use Ahrefs to do this.
+You can use Ahrefs and Moz.com to do this.

 Go to Top Pages under Organic Search after you search the URL of the publisher website.

-Filter the traffic so the highest number comes first and here you’ll see the top pages which are ranking.
-Most pages will be to tool or services pages but check which blogs have some sort of traffic.
+Filter the traffic so the highest number comes first and here you’ll see the top pages which are ranking in terms of traffic.
+Most pages will be to tool or service pages but check which blogs are ranking.

-From here work out which blog page would be suitable to support your newly built link.
+From this data you’ve collected you can work out which blog pages would be suitable to support your newly built link in terms of authority.

 Last but not least you can check into the keywords a page is ranking for.